johntrue15/johntrue15.github.io/index.md

 ---
-layout: home
+layout: default
-title: "NoCTURN NSF X-ray Blog"
+title: "About"
+permalink: /about/
 ---

 ## About NSF NoCTURN
 - We are a FAIROS Research Coordination Network.
 Mirroring NSF’s “10 Big Ideas” of Convergence Research the Non-Clinical Tomography Users Research Network (NoCTURN) will leverage input from a broad community of tomography educators, researchers, and industry stakeholders to propose improvements to data handling that cut across scientific disciplines.